raas-dev/configent/README.md

 The respective git tag from this repository is cloned in `~/configent`, or main branch is pulled on top of the git working copy if it already exists.

+User's configs (dotfiles, symlinks and directories) overridden are backed up in `~/configent/.backup` with same directory hierarchy as they located in `$HOME`.

 ### Server (default)